ueberBrot/scientific-computing-with-python/README.md

 This repository contains **my** solutions for the projects of the python course [Scientific Computing with Python](https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/) from [freecodecamp](https://www.freecodecamp.org/).

+## Note

+The solutions in this repository are made with `Python 3.9.0`.

 ## [Arithmetic Formatter](https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/arithmetic-formatter)

 Link to project [click me](arithmetic_arranger/)